Commander in Chief (TV series): "Little Shop of Horace"

-Reception
+Critical reception

-Commander in Chief received generally positive reviews (Davis' performance was largely praised as being a "successful comeback vehicle"), with an aggregate score of 56/100 (26 reviews) on Metacritic.
+Commander in Chief received generally positive reviews (Davis's performance was largely praised as being a "successful comeback vehicle"), with an aggregate score of 56/100 (26 reviews) on Metacritic.
 Critics in major U.S. media, cited on the review site Rotten Tomatoes were generally enthusiastic.
 Some critics described the series as lacking "credibility," approaching "fantasy," and being less about the presidency than about "gender politics."

 Reason magazine charged that the series glorified the "Imperial Presidency" and that it favored using government force to impose the personal values of some Americans on others who disagreed with them and to impose the values of those Americans on the rest of the world.

 Negative comparisons were drawn with 24's black president David Palmer, as while in that show a black president was depicted as having been voted into office under normal circumstances, Commander in Chiefs storyline showed a female president only coming into the presidency because the existing president dies in office.

 On the day the series premiered, Davis was reported to have said in an interview, "This is a show about every aspect of the life of a person who is president, the personal side and the public side."
 A November 2005 review in USA Today noted the show's focus was more on Allen's family than world or national political events; in the same review, Allen's leadership style was compared and contrasted favorably with that of Josiah Bartlet of The West Wing.
 A reviewer for United Features Syndicate wrote that "While 'Commander' avoids the overt wonkery of 'West Wing,' it also fails to give its audience much credit for knowing history or current events."

-The episode "Ties That Bind" generated controversy and negative press in its fictional depiction of the bordering suburb of Hyattsville, Maryland, as having one of the fastest growing crime rates in the United States.
-It also indirectly depicted the town as being an urban ghetto dominated by poor minorities.
-The city and Prince George's County were very upset at ABC and somewhat surprised as well at this depiction; in reality, the city is ethnically mixed, middle-income and mostly suburban in density and character.
-On May 1, 2006, ABC formally apologized to both the city and county.